permguard/permguard/site/content/docs/0.1/using-the-cli/authn/identities-sources.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `IdentitySources` command, it is possible to manage identity sources.
+Using the `identitysources` command, it is possible to manage identity sources.

 ```text
 This command manages identity sources.